Quick start with Dessia SDK

 • Float, integer, boolean or string (builtin)

-• Dictionary with a string key and a builtin Python value
+• Dictionaries with a string key and a builtin value

-• Union of objects inheriting from DessiaObject or PhysicalObject
+• Union of objects inheriting from DessiaObject or Model

 NamePython typeExample of valueImport from